MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/integrate-with-other-applications.md

 ## Viva Engage for Salesforce.com

 The Viva Engage for Salesforce.com Integration automatically delivers your Salesforce CRM activity to Viva Engage in real‐time.
-You can track the progress of Salesforce objects like accounts, opportunities, leads, and campaigns within Viva Engage and instantly collaborate with coworkers from any department.
+You can track the progress of Salesforce objects such as accounts, opportunities, leads, and campaigns within Viva Engage and instantly collaborate with coworkers from any department.
 For more information, see [Viva Engage and Salesforce.com Integration Sample Code Solution](https://go.microsoft.com/fwlink/?LinkId=525982).

 ## Custom apps using the Yammer APIs

-You can create your own applications using the data in Viva Engage, including creating tools to automate backing up data and deactivating users as they leave your company.
-The Yammer REST API provides an HTTP interface to features available in the Viva Engage Web Application, and the export API provides a way to export Viva Engage data.
+Create your own applications using the data in Viva Engage, including automation tools for backing up data and deactivating users as they leave your company.
+The Yammer REST API provides an HTTP interface to features available in the Viva Engage Web Application.
+The export API provides a way to export Viva Engage data.
 Get information about the Yammer APIs in the [Yammer Developer documentation](https://developer.microsoft.com/yammer).

 ### Viva Engage App directory

-Check out this comprehensive list of all Viva Engage apps in the [App Directory](https://go.microsoft.com/fwlink/?LinkId=524143).
+Review this comprehensive list of Viva Engage apps in the [App Directory](https://go.microsoft.com/fwlink/?LinkId=524143).

 ## Related articles